 Your client can view our financial difficulties page on our TMW customer website for more information.

-If you aren't reviewing my application at DIP and then decline it at FMA, will my client lose their valuation and application fee?
+If you aren't reviewing my application at DIP and then decline it at FMA, will my client lose their valuation fee?

-The valuation and application fees will be collected at FMA submission.
+The valuation fees will be collected at FMA submission.

 - The valuation fee is non-refundable once the valuation has been carried out, with the exception of applications declined following an Underwriters review where the property was suitable.

 The valuation will be instructed once we've received your client's application and once all fees have been paid.

 We hope we have answered the most common questions above, but if you’re still unsure about something, you can contact one of our experienced advisers on Broker Chat.